Most of Japan is warm and sunny in April, making it the perfect time to enjoy cherry blossoms.

-As for rainfall, it's typically light rain or showers, and it won't affect your journey.
+Rain is light rain or showers, and it won't affect your travel plan.

 April is peak season in Japan.
-Although you'll encounter large crowds and higher prices, it's worth a visit!
+You'll encounter large crowds and higher prices.
+But it's worth it!
 The cherry blossoms create a backdrop where you'll feel the true Japanese vibe.

 I visited Japan in April and found something that could make your trip even more special and better.
 In this article, I'll share insights on the weather, limited-time April experiences, what to wear, and tips to avoid crowds.